What do all these stories of vaccine denial deaths do to our sense of empathy?

 First, “it’s associated with in-group/out-group psychology,” he says.
 “When it comes to vaccination, that’s a political identity.
 So this issue has been associated with this already vitriolic and hostile intergroup conflict.”

 Second, “it needs to feel like the sufferer has done something harmful and that they deserve it,” Valdesolo says.
 “People who are vaccinated interpret the vaccine as something you do not only for yourself but to protect others, and not taking it actively harms other people.
-And when you’ve got an out-group member who is harming other people, perhaps people in your own group, now you’re prone to think, ‘Okay, this person deserves it.’”
+And when you’ve got an out-group member who is harming other people, perhaps people in your own group, now you’re prone to think, ‘Okay, this person deserves it.’ ”

 And finally, “the third is the ability to have behaved otherwise or perceived the agency here.
 And it seems like the person who hasn’t taken the vaccine could have easily done so.
 They had the ability to choose otherwise.
 And any time we think someone’s got that, then we feel like they’re more responsible for their bad choice.”